nicholasdille/Sessions/containers/120_kubernetes/bare_metal/slides.md

 - Your responsibility
 - Load balancing is much harder
 - DMZ, firewalls and company policies are in your way
-- Host resources and pod eviction XXX
+- Allocatable host resources and pod eviction are yours to configure